-Implementation of MRL-based assessments may require some deliverable documentation from the contractor and, if so, should be included in the SOW.
-Specifically, a plan for implementing MRL-based assessments and any potential MMPs may be deliverable documents.
+Implementation of assessments of manufacturing readiness utilizing the MRL criteria may require some deliverable documentation from the contractor and, if so, should be included in the SOW.
+Specifically, a plan for implementing assessments and any potential MMPs may be deliverable documents.
 Generally, requirements for official, deliverable data items should be minimized, unless the program office determines it is necessary.
-A plan to describe implementation of MRL-based assessment approaches, schedules and responsibilities, etc. may be desired.
+A plan to describe implementation of assessment approaches, schedules and responsibilities, etc., may be desired.
 There are several options for obtaining this plan.
-Preferably, the contractor's plans for implementing MRLs may be included in a Manufacturing Plan, which may itself be either a deliverable item or not.
-Alternatively, the SOW may include an MRL Plan as a formal Contract Data Requirements List (CDRL).
-Although a Data Item Description (DID) does not exist for an MRL plan, generic DIDs are available, such as for technical reports.
+Preferably, the contractor's plans for implementing assessments of manufacturing readiness utilizing the MRL criteria may be included in a Manufacturing Plan, which may itself be either a deliverable item or not.
+Alternatively, the SOW may include the Data Item Description (DID) DI-SESS-81974, Assessment of Manufacturing Risk and Readiness, as a formal Contract Data Requirements List (CDRL) item.

 If MMPs are being generated as a result of maturity shortfalls, the program office needs to determine if they need these plans to be deliverable items.
 Preferably, the MMPs may be documented as part of the program's normal Risk Management process, which should include documented risk mitigation plans, which may or may not be deliverable.
-Alternatively, MMPs may be included in the SOW as a formal CDRL.
-Once again there is no dedicated DID for MMPs, but generic technical report DIDs may be acceptable.
+Alternatively, DID DI-SESS-81974 may be included in the SOW as a formal CDRL as this includes MMPs as deliverables if the target maturity level is not attained.

-7. A Tool for Performing Assessments of Manufacturing Readiness
+A Tool for Performing Assessments of Manufacturing Readiness